Road switcher locomotive: Czech

-The ChME3 is six axle diesel locomotive with electric transmission built by ČKD.
+The ChME3 is a six axle diesel locomotive with electric transmission built by ČKD.
 The class were used primarily for yard and road switching services.
 Units have been operated by Russia, Belarus, Ukraine (as class ЧМЭ3, transliteration ChME3) and other ex-Soviet bloc countries, in Czechoslovakia (as class T669, later as ŽSR 770 and ČD 770 in Slovakia and the Czech Republic), on industrial railways in Poland (S200), in Albania (HSH T669.1), Iraq (DES 3101), Syria (LDE 1500) and in India (DEC 120).